maksmakuta/Jokes/README.md

 # Jokes

-Android app that show random joke from any backends
+Android app that show random joke from any backends App now in active development

 ### Backends